 Q1.
 What is the purpose of large LEO constellations?

-Purpose of these large constellations is to have constant 100% global coverage.
+The purpose of these large constellations is to have constant 100% global internet coverage.
 According to Internet Live Stats, there’s a little less than 4 billion current internet users in the world.

 As a matter of fact, at the time of this article being written, there are currently 3,661,891,984 internet users in the entire world.
 (Click the link to see what it is right now in real time).
 This leaves about another 4 billion people in the world without internet access.
 Therefore, only about 40% of the entire world has current access to the internet.